Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 Alternative solutions to selling at a loss

-If you’re in a temporary financial bind and struggling to pay the mortgage, hanging a for sale sign on your lawn isn’t the only option.
-Consider these alternative options if you’re determined to keep your home instead of selling it for less than you purchased it.
+If you’re in a temporary financial bind and struggling to pay the mortgage, hanging a for-sale sign on your lawn isn’t the only option.
+Consider alternative options if you’re determined to keep your home rather than selling it for less than you paid.

 Hold on until home values recover